bobrown101/deploy-branch/README.md

 To deploy to this site.
 Run your site build and then netlify deploy
 ```
 #### 3 - Update your workflow
-* Assuming the branch you would like to deploy is "docs"
+* Assuming the branch you would like to deploy is named "docs"
 Add the following to your .github/workflows/*.yml file
 ```
 - name: Deploy docs